 The Parable of the Lost Son- Luke 15:11-23

 This parable also indicates Compassion Stories in the Bible.
 In this parable, Jesus continued to teach that there was a man who had two sons.
-The younger asked his father to give him the share of his estate and the father divided his property between his two sons.
+The younger asked his father to give him a share of his estate and the father divided his property between his two sons.

 Not long afterward the younger son got together all he had, set off for a distant country, and there wasted his wealth in wild living.
 After he had consumed all, there was a severe famine in that whole country, and he started to be in need.
 He went out to look for a job and got a job to feed pigs.
 He lacked anything to eat that he longed to fill his stomach with the pods that the pigs were eating, but no one gave him anything.

-After sometimes he came back to his senses and thought how many of his father’s hired servants have food to spare, and yet he was there starving to death.
+After sometimes he came back to his senses and thought about how many of his father’s hired servants have food to spare, and yet he was there starving to death.
 He decided to go back to his father and ask for forgiveness and request him to make him a hired servant.
 His father was him while he was still a long way off, and the father was filled with compassion for him.
 He ran to his son, threw his arms around him, and kissed him.
 The son said to him, ‘Father, I have sinned against heaven and against you.
 I am no longer worthy to be called your son.’
 The father ordered his servants to bring the best robe and put it on him.
 To also put a ring on his finger and sandals on his feet.
 In addition to all this, he asked to bring the fattened calf and kill it so that they would have a feast to celebrate his return.

 Examples of Compassion in the Bible: The Parable of the Prodigal Son